 In instances where inputs used to measure fair value fall into different levels in the above fair value hierarchy, fair value measurements in their entirety are categorized based on the lowest level input that is significant to the valuation.
 The District's assessment of the significance of particular inputs to these fair value measurements requires judgment and considers factors specific to each asset or liability.
 Deposits and withdrawals in the County Treasury Pool are made on the basis of \$1 and not fair value.
-Accordingly, the District's proportionate share of investments in the County Pool at June 30, 2017 of \$37,243,381 is an uncategorized input not defined as a Level 1, Level 2, or Level 3 input.
+Accordingly, the District's proportionate share of investments in the County Pool at June 30, 2018 of \$44,913,238 is an uncategorized input not defined as a Level 1, Level 2, or Level 3 input.

 The following is a description of the valuation methods and assumptions used by the District to estimate the fair value of its investments.
-There have been no changes in the methods and assumptions used at June 30, 2017.
+There have been no changes in the methods and assumptions used at June 30, 2018.
 The methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 District management believes its valuation methods are appropriate and consistent with other market participants.
 The use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

 When available, quoted prices are used to determine fair value.
 When quoted prices in active markets are available, investments are classified within Level 1 of the fair value hierarchy.
 For investments classified within Level 2 of the fair value hierarchy, the District's custodians generally uses a multi-dimensional relational model.
 Inputs to their pricing models are based on observable market inputs in active markets.
 The inputs to the pricing models are typically benchmark yields, reported trades, broker-dealer quotes, issuer spreads and benchmark securities, among others.
 The District's Level 2 investments consist of investments in municipal bonds that did not trade on the District's fiscal year end date.
-The District has the following recurring fair value measurements as of June 30, 2017:
+The valuation of money market mutual funds are at one-dollar net asset (NAV) per share.
+The redemption frequency is daily and redemption notice of period of intra-daily.
+This type of investment primarily invests in short term U.S. Treasury and government securities (including repurchase agreements collateralized by U.S. Treasury and government agency securities).
+The District has the following recurring fair value measurements as of June 30, 2018:

-Investments by Fair Value Level Tot tal Level 2 Municipal bonds with fiscal agent \$ 39, 550,799 \$ 39,650,799 Total Leveled Investments 39, 550,799 \$ 39,650,799 Non-leveled investments: Cash with County Treasury 37,2 243,381 Investments measured at the net asset value (NAV): Money market mutual funds with trustee 3,2 222,779 Money market mutual funds with fiscal agent 51, 549,517 Total investments measured at the net asset value (NAV) 54, 772,296 Total Investments \$ 131, 566,476
+Investments by Fair Value Level Total Level 2 Municipal bonds with fiscal agent \$ 70,403,657 \$ 70,403,657 Total Leveled Investments 70,403,657 \$ 70,403,657 Non-leveled investments: Investment in the San Bernardino County Pool 44,913,238 Investments measured at the net asset value (NAV): Money market mutual funds with trustee 6,636,748 Money market mutual funds with fiscal agent 30,015,336 Total investments measured at the net asset value (NAV) 36,652,084 Total Investments \$ 151,968,979